Menggg/code_challenge/README.md

 "TYPE" is type of variants

-"DP/AO/r_AO" is deep of reads, variants reads and percentage of variants reads V.S. reference reads
+"DP/AO/r_AO" is deepth of reads, variants reads and percentage of variants reads V.S. reference reads

 "info_ExAC" is allele frequence, Gene ID and Existing variation ID from ExAC